 Where can I get help even if I have no insurance and no money?

 The links below will help you find many of the resources that can help you and your baby.
 Help includes free or low-cost medical help as well as food and your nutritional needs.
 Also listed are resources to help you with some of the financial issues and emotional issues of pregnancy.

 You can also find assistance at our pregnancy support groups page.
 If you place your child for adoption, all of your medical and legal expenses can be paid for and, depending on the laws of your state of residence, you may be able to receive money to cover housing, lost wages, and many living expenses.

 What changes are taking place in my body and in my baby?

 A pregnancy calendar will give you a detailed guide to the changes taking place in you and your baby.
-Each week and month of pregnancy includes a description of your baby's development as well as an explanation of the changes taking place in your body.
+Each week and month of pregnancy includes a description of your baby's development as well as the changes taking place in your body.

 Can you help me understand the sick feeling I have almost every morning?

 Morning sickness and nausea, are the most common complaints of pregnancy.
 For some women it occurs only in the morning, but it can occur at any time during the day.
 Some women just feel sick; others actually vomit.
-It is estimated that approximately 50-90% of pregnant women experience discomfort from the nausea and vomiting associated with pregnancy.
-The exact cause of morning sickness is not known, but it appears to be a combination of issues related to the chemical changes your body is going through.
+Approximately 50-90% of pregnant women experience discomfort from nausea and vomiting.
+The exact cause of morning sickness is not known, but it appears to be related to the chemical changes your body is going through.

 Will drugs, alcohol, and smoking affect my child if I am very careful?